 Why Write Now

-3. The internet gave me a lot.
+4. The internet gave me a lot.
 Stack Overflow answers, random blog posts, open source code.
 Time to contribute back.
+But now I'm also building the asset that compounds โ trust, relationships, distribution.

 What To Expect